 The Federal Subsistence Board, with substantial input from Regional Advisory Councils, decides which communities or areas have customarily and traditionally taken a species.
 For each fishery management area, customary and traditional use determinations along with seasons and harvest limits and any special provisions are provided.
-When there is a customary and traditional use determination for specific communities or areas, only residents of those communities and areas have a Federal subsistence priority for that species in that fishery management area and are eligible to fish under these regulations.
-If the Board has not made a customary and traditional use determination for a species in a fishery management area, then all rural residents of Alaska may use that species in that area under the regulations.
-Refer to the summary tables at the beginning of each fishery management area to identify existing customary and traditional use regulations.
+When there is a customary and traditional use determination for specific communities or areas, only residents of those communities and areas are eligible to fish for that species in that fishery management area under these regulations.
+If the Board has not made a customary and traditional use determination for a species in a fishery management area, then all rural residents of Alaska may use that species in that area under these regulations.
+Refer to the summary tables at the beginning of each fishery management area to identify existing customary and traditional use determinations.